Asfand61041/myCV/README.md

 -	Help conduct investigations into the causes of Alzheimer's disease and mascular degenaration
 -	Skills: Cell culture, Western Blotting and Protein assay

+## Volunteer Experience

+**At Your Service Program(AYS) | Temple University Hospital**

+*Pre-Med Volunteer* | January 2022-January 2023*
+- Engaged in pro-active non-clinical rounding on inpatient and outpatient units as well as greeting and assisting visitor throughout the hospital
+- Partner with the Patient Experience department to enhance the experience for patients and visitors by resolving issues related to the hospital